About Us

 The free admission and waterfront location makes this miniature festival accessible to a broad community, developing empowered audiences and participants in the creative and cultural life of Wellington.
 Over two weekends every summer, The Performance Arcade becomes a vibrant hub on the waterfront: activating the city, and exposing communities to new ideas and cultural perspectives.

 Experience world-class live music, arts and performance from New Zealand and International artists, for free on Wellington Waterfront.
-The festival is open from 10am–11pm on each day of presentation, with container works running until 10pm.
+The festival is open until night-time on each day of presentation, with container works running until 10pm.

 Container Series